misterorion/misterorion.com/content/pages/who.md

 description: "About me."
 ---

 Greetings!
 I’m Orion Anderson, a developer living in New York City.
 I am currently a DevOps Developer at [Havas Production Studios](https://havasproductionstudios.com).
-I manage Jenkins and Windows servers and code in Python and PowerShell to help smooth the development process.
+I manage Jenkins and Windows servers and code in Python and PowerShell to help smooth the development process..

 Since 2014 I have been volunteering as a web developer at [Emerald Isle Immigration Center](https://eiic.org), lending my skills to enhance their website.